wusai2333/trib/doc/lab2.md

 ListUsers() ([]string, error)
 ```

-Lists at least `trib.MinListUser = 20` different registered users.
+Lists at least `trib.MinListUser=20` different registered users.
+When
-When there are less than 20 users that have ever signed up, list all
+there are less than 20 users that have ever signed up, list all of
-of them.
-The returned usernames should be sorted in alphabetical.
+them.
+The returned usernames should be sorted in alphabetical order.

-This is for showing some users on the front page.
-This is not for
+This is just for showing some users on the front page; this is not for
 listing all the users that have ever signed up, because that would be
 too expensive in a scalable system.